 Nothing wrong with sharing sweets if you're eating them, but don't bring them with the purpose of handing them out to local kids.
 Rural African children have little access to dental care.
 Also, you would never just hand out candy to kids you don't know at home.
-They may have dietary issues, their parents may not want you to give their kids sweets.
+They may have dietary issues or their parents may not want them eating sweets.
 You will turn kids into beggars and rob them of their self-esteem.
 There are plenty of villages around Africa where at the first sight of a tourist, the yells for "bon bons" or "give me pen" are deafening.
 It's not a great relationship.

 Help Promote a Balanced View of Africa

 The way many people perceive daily life in Africa is not even close to reality.
 Yes, there is poverty in Africa, but that doesn't automatically mean there is misery.
 Many visitors are astonished by the smiling faces and genuine joy they see in some of Africa's poorest rural villages.
 If you can show your friends and family back home photos of people going about their daily business - market places filled with traders, stalls piled high with food, churches filled with congregants and kids running home for lunch in their smart uniforms - you'll already be doing your job as responsible traveler.